jackyzha0/quartz/content/notes/a systematic literature review on blockchain governance.md

 ---

 # Summary
 As the title states, this paper is a systematic literature review on blockchain governance.
+It address six main questions (listed below).
+They selected 37 papers written between the release of bitcoin and before nov 2022 about blockchain governance.
+This paper will help to provide a roadmap for what I need to do, and bring up some things that I will have to consider when developing my own governance rules.

 # Extracts